 Do you know what is growing on in the Marijuana Industry?

 The cannabis industry is being legitimized more than ever as the cannabis plant begins to be treated more and more like another commodity.
-Here are the top seven things you should know about the marijuana industry if you not familiar with the marijuana industry and are thinking of entering it.
+Here are the top seven things you should know about the marijuana industry if you are not familiar with cannabis SOPs & the marijuana industry, and are thinking of entering it.

 1. What is the Marijuana Industry